 Edgar Evins State Park - Silver Point

 Edgar Evins State Park is on the banks of Center Hill Lake in the steep, hilly Eastern Highland Rim, just 70 miles east of Nashville.
 Visitors can spot abundant wildlife, including three different owl species and wintering bald eagles.
 An observation tower at the Visitor Center offers a spectacular view of the lake and surrounding hillside.
 The tower is perfect for stargazers to search for clear horizons with wide expansive views.
 Park staff has shot amazing night photographs looking out over the water.
 They even offer classes on nighttime photography.
-The park closes at 10:30 p.m., so make sure to rent a cabin or a campsite.
-The 6,000-acre park offers cabins, campsites, an on-site marina with a restaurant and one of the most beautiful reservoirs in Tennessee.
-Pro-tip: You can learn to distinguish constellations by learning the triangles, curves and straight lines among the stars.
+The park closes at 10:30 p.m., so make sure to rent a campsite.
+The 6,000-acre park offers campsites, an on-site marina with a restaurant and one of the most beautiful reservoirs in Tennessee.
+Pro-tip: Distinguish constellations by learning the triangles, curves and straight lines among the stars.

 Bledsoe Creek State Park - Gallatin